Earth Systems Major

 The Earth Systems Program is an interdisciplinary environmental science major.
 Students learn about and independently investigate complex environmental problems caused by human activities in conjunction with natural changes in the Earth system.
 Earth Systems majors become skilled in those areas of science, economics, and policy needed to tackle the world’s most pressing social-environmental problems and sustainability challenges.

-Choose one of seven academic tracks
+Choose one of eight academic tracks

 To find out more about specific requirements for each track, select a track below.

-Stanford Bulletin Earth Systems Program
+Stanford Bulletin - Earth Systems Program

 Learning Outcomes